GUn2005/a-dino-dict/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something about Dinoisn't working the way you expect
+about: Something about Dino isn't working the way you expect
 title: ''
 labels: bug
 assignees: adaizaiganma